 Having successful R&D claims are not always straightforward, take our client in the engineering sphere.
 They have talked to other research and development consultancies, but when the consultancies looked at their work, they said it didn’t qualify.
-Almost fully discouraged, they decided to give it one last go and talk to us at Novel and we are so glad they did because we were able to find some incredible projects worthy of R&D tax relief.
+Almost fully discouraged, they decided to give it one last go and talk to us at Optimal Compliance and we are so glad they did because we were able to find some incredible projects worthy of R&D tax relief.

 Why you shouldn’t miss out on research and development tax credit